Best drive Defensive & Advance Driving School

 • Red means stop

-• Amber means prepare to stop
+• Amber is ready to STOP!

 Maintain a Safe Distance From Other Vehicles